fvaleri/strimzi-debugging/sessions/001/README.md

 ![](images/cluster.png)

-Kafka provides two main layers that can scale independently: the **storage layer**, which stores messages efficiently in a cluster of brokers, and the **compute layer** which is built on top of the producer and consumer APIs.
+Kafka provides two main layers that can scale independently: the storage layer, which stores messages efficiently in a cluster of brokers, and the compute layer which is built on top of the producer and consumer APIs.
 There are also two higher level APIs: the connect API for external systems integration and the streams API for stream processing.
-Within a cluster, we have the **control plane**, which handles cluster metadata and the **data plane**, which handles user data.
+Within a cluster, we have the control plane, which handles cluster metadata and the data plane, which handles user data.
 One of the brokers is elected as controller, which has the additional responsibility of managing the states of partitions and replicas and for performing administrative tasks like reassigning partitions.
 In ZooKeeper mode there is only one elected controller, while in the new KRaft mode we have a quorum of controllers, where only one is active at any time, while the others are ready to take over in case of failure.

-Kafka uses a **binary protocol over TCP** (KRPC).
+Kafka uses a binary protocol over TCP (KRPC).
 The protocol defines APIs as request/response message pairs and includes both the message format and error codes.
 Clients send messages in the exact same binary format that brokers write to disk.
 The protocol is backwards and forwards compatible, however there can be issues in case of message format changes.